 Listen to Hassfront vs Pengo to understand what i mean with splittercore

 Extratone is even faster (bpm above 900).
-Here the base is basically a single tone… it’s experimental music, not dance music :-). – I know that a lot of people like it and someone also dance it, but
+Here the base is basically a single tone… it’s experimental music, not dance music :-). – I know that a lot of people like it and someone also dance it, but it lack – in my opinion the bouncing bass a dance track should have.

 History of Speedcore